 This section must include the following:

-Overview

-Gross Assets – Property, Plant and Equipment and Accumulated Depreciation
+Rate Base

+Fixed Asset Continuity Schedule

+Depreciation, Amortization and Depletion

 Allowance for Working Capital

+Customer Connection and Cost Recovery Agreements

 Capitalization Policy

-Overview

-.for
+Rate Base

+At a minimum, the filed material in support of the requested rate base must include data for the historical actuals, bridge year (actuals to date and balance of year as budgeted), and test year(s).

+Applicants should indicate whether capital expenditures are equivalent to in-service additions.
+If so, variance explanations are only required once.
+If not, the applicant should specify whether it is explaining variances based on capital expenditures or in-service additions.
+In this case, both variance explanations are not required to be provided.

-For rate base, the applicant must include the opening and closing balances, and the average of the opening and closing balances for gross assets and accumulated depreciation.
+For rate base, the applicant must include the opening and closing balances for each year, and the average of the opening and closing balances for gross fixed assets and accumulated depreciation.
 Alternatively, if an applicant uses a similar method such as calculating the average in-service balance based on the average of monthly values, it must document the methodology used.
 Rate base may also include an allowance for working capital.

-the average in-service balance based on the average of monthly values, it must document the methodology used.
-Rate base shall also include an allowance for working capital.

-At a minimum, the filed material in support of the requested rate base must include data for the historical actuals, bridge year (actuals to date and balance of year as budgeted), and test year(s).
+This section must include a table showing the components of the last OEB-approved rate base, the proposed test year rate base and the variances.

+Fixed Asset Continuity Schedule

 Continuity statements and year-over-year variance analyses must be provided.

-Continuity statements must provide year-end balances and include interest during construction, and all overheads.
-Variance analyses must provide a written explanation for rate base-related material when there is a variance greater than the applicable materiality threshold.
+Continuity statements must provide year-end balances and include any capitalized interest during construction, and any capitalized overhead costs.
+Written explanations must be provided when there is a year-over-year variance greater than the applicable materiality threshold.

-If continuity statements have been re-stated for the purposes of the application, the utility must provide a thorough explanation for the restatement and also provide reconciliation to the original statements.
+If continuity statements have been re-stated for the purposes of the application, the utility must provide a thorough explanation for the restatement and provide reconciliation to the original statements.

 The following comparisons must be provided:

-Historical OEB-approved vs. historical actual (for most recent OEB- approved years)
+Historical OEB-approved vs. historical actual (for the most recent historical OEB- approved year)

 Historical actual vs. preceding historical actual (for the relevant number of years)